 3. Folders for each class for handouts and lined paper to take notes

-4. Accordion file folder with at least six pockets (You will also add lined paper.)
+4. Accordion file folder with at least six pockets.
+You will also add lined paper.

 The deciding factor in which of these systems to pick is your child and how well he/she will stick to one of these systems.

-Make sure that your child has reliable access to the internet and a device with a camera and microphone to complete work digitally when at home for various assignments.
+Make sure that your child has reliable access to the internet and a device with camera and microphone to complete work digitally when at home for various assignments.

 Please be aware that some of the supplies below will need to be purchased throughout the year, as needed, to be used at home and at school.